 100 Clinton Hall • 316-WSU-3200

 John Perry, associate dean

 Khawaja Asjad Saeed, associate dean, graduate studies in business

-The Barton School of Business prepares students for lifelong learning and success in the global marketplace, advances the knowledge and practice of business, and supports economic growth through research, outreach and knowledge transfer.
-In pursuit of its mission, the school is committed to integrity, excellence and collegiality.
+The Barton School prepares students for lifelong learning and success in the global marketplace, advances the knowledge and practice of business, and supports economic growth through research, outreach and knowledge transfer.

-The vision of the Barton School of Business is to be internationally recognized as a model of research, knowledge transfer and applied business learning.
+The Barton School strives to be internationally recognized as a model of research, knowledge transfer, and applied business learning.

 - Being student centered and business driven

 - Fostering integrity and intellectual curiosity